 Ellen's mother's family, GLOVER, helped hook her on genealogy: childhood tales of connections to Spencer PERCEVAL (d.
 1812 -- the only British prime minister ever to have been assassinated!) and two different noble families (the PERCEVALS who were earls of Egmont, and the DUFFs who were earls of Fife) kept her meaning to trace the links back some day.

-Nearly thirty years later, that connection is still elusive (and possibly mythical).
+Decades later, that connection is still elusive (and possibly mythical).
 A female PERCEVAL did marry into Ellen's GLOVER line, but while family legend kept her descendants naming sons "Duff" and "Perceval" for generations, her claimed descent from nobility has completely failed to materialize.
 It figures.

-Until very recently, all we knew was that the GLOVERs, whoever they were descended from, eventually settled in Lockport, Niagara County, New York.
+The GLOVERs, whoever they were descended from, eventually settled in Lockport, Niagara County, New York.

 Elizabeth PERCEVAL is a mystery, though.
 Why marry the son of a stonemason, then tell your grandchildren that you were born to not one but two noble families?